rdehaggart1/sceneVisibilityInSLAM/README.md

 # 1. Prerequisites
 ## ROS
+The method of running datasets for this work was using the [Robot Operating System (ROS)](https://www.ros.org/).
+This software is only stable for Linux machines, and so it is a soft requirement that this work is only tested on a Linux machine.

-## ORB-SLAM2 associated prerequisites)
+## Prerequisites associated with ORB-SLAM2
 [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) is the V-SLAM algorithm that was selected for modifications in support of this project.
-The modified source code relies on the same dependencies as the original, and so these should be installed as per the original repository instructions. <b>Note: please install these dependencies to your <i>Home</i> directory as they should be useful for more than just this project!</b>
+The modified source code relies on the same dependencies as the original, and so these should be installed as per the original repository instructions.

 [Cite paper]
-## VINS-Mono (and associated prerequisites)
+## Prerequisites associated with VINS-Mono
 ## Python
+The files for processing or formatting the datasets in this repository are primarily Python files, and so you will need a Python compiler on your machine to run them.

+[version?]
-## Packages
+## Python Packages

+## Notes
+The following are some specifications for the setup used during the development process for this project
+- Linux Mint 19 ("Tara") Cinnamon partition on a HP Pavilion 15-p209na with Intel© Core™ i3-5010U CPU @ 2.10GHz and 6GB RAM
+- ROS Melodic distribution
+- Python 3.8.5 compiled with GCC 7.3.0

 # 2. Installation
 ## Cloning the Base Repository